SumithShetty1/little-lemon/README.md

+# Little Lemon: A React-Based Web Application for Table Reservations (Peer-Graded Assignment for Front-End Developer Capstone)
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).